 Using the GAMS Python OO API in combination with third party libraries (e.g. pandas) might fail with a segmentation fault on Linux and Mac OS X. This problem occurs if the third party library loads a version of the shared library libstdc++ which is not compatible with the GAMS Python OO API.
 The solution is to force the loading of the libstdc++ version that is distributed with the GAMS system.
 This can be done by importing the gams module at the very beginning before all other modules.
-In order to really make sure that this is really the case it is also required to create an instance of type GamsDatabase (e.g by calling GamsWorkspace.add_database()) since this triggers the loading of the shared library.
-The following example shows hoe this can be done:
+In order to make sure that the shared library is really loaded it is required to create an instance of type GamsDatabase (e.g. by calling GamsWorkspace.add_database()).
+The following example shows how this can be done: